verrazzano/docs/content/en/docs/releasenotes/_index.md

 - WebLogic Monitoring Exporter v2.1.3

 Known Issues:
 - Systemd journal logs are not collected on some platforms.
-The `fluentd systemd` plugin used in verrazzano cannot read the journal database logs in newer versions of systemd.
-This specifically impacts community editions of [kind](https://kind.sigs.k8s.io/) based kubernetes clusters and any kubernetes worker nodes running on Ubuntu 21.04 or later, Oracle Linux 9 and any operating systems that have systemd version 246 or later.
+The [systemd plugin for Fluentd](https://github.com/fluent-plugin-systemd/fluent-plugin-systemd) cannot read systemd journal files on Kubernetes nodes that use newer versions of systemd.
+This is known to impact the default node images of [kind](https://kind.sigs.k8s.io/) for Kubernetes 1.24 and later, Oracle Linux 9 and any other Kubernetes cluster nodes running on an operating system that has systemd version 246 or higher.

 ### v1.5.3
 Features: